Karaoke Files

 Song titles

-This is the song title for your karaoke.
+This is the song title of your song.
 It can exist in several languages and have aliases.
-Aliases allow you to specify words not found in any other title to find your karaoke more easily in the search engine.
+Aliases allow you to specify words not found in any other title to find your song more easily in the search engine.

 About aliases